antzm/sage-maker/README.md

 With some experince also, you will be able to select the most effient options for the projects you are running on the AWS platform, so to succesfully perfom the tasks you need and at the same time to save on the cost of the serivce.

+## Writing in Markdown language

+As a reminder, you can read a few tips for using the Markdown language in the file "markdown.md", which you can also find in this repository.